Alekonios/alekonios/README.md

 ### ![Collapse gif](https://github.com/Alekonios/alekonios/blob/main/images/ezgif-6-0ecc632758.gif)
 ### Description:
 ```
-This project is being developed now!
+this project is currently abandoned...
 This project is supposed to be a stealth game with RPG elements, but unfortunately I decided to postpone

 ```